Introduction to Data Collection Methods - Types, Uses, and Steps

 Surveys

-Surveys can be carried out in person, phone, email, online, etc. but it is important to identify which mode your target audience will respond to.
+Surveys can be carried out in person, by phone, email, online, etc. but it is important to identify which mode your target audience will respond to.

 Focus groups